fsprojects/FSharp.Data/README.md

-# FSharp.Data: The Award Winning Library Making Data Access Simple
+# FSharp.Data: Making Data Access Simple

 The FSharp.Data package (`FSharp.Data.dll`) implements everything you need to access data in your F# applications and scripts.
 It implements F# type providers for working with structured file formats (CSV, HTML, JSON and XML) and